Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/bigquery.md

 Each group property in `group_properties` would be applied to every group in `groups`

+## Updating Your BigQuery Service Account Key

+In order for you to update the [Service Account](https://cloud.google.com/iam/docs/service-account-overview) used for your BigQuery Source, you must select the existing BigQuery Source within the Sources section of Data and select the ⚙️ icon.
+Within the modal, you can upload the new Service Account Key you want Amplitude to use moving forward.

+!!!warning "Service Account Data Access"

+      Before updating your Service Account Key, ensure the new Service Account Key has the proper data access to ensure Amplitude can successfully import any relevant data.

 ## BigQuery SQL helper

 ### Properties fields